Auckland's leaky pipes lose more water than the city saves

 The real water loss figure has been above the target of 13 per cent for two years.

 By Watercare's own standards anything above 13.2 per cent is a "serious event" that "needs attention".
-It was at 13.4 per cent in January 2020, but it was not mentioned at Watercare's most recent board meeting at the end of last month.
+It's at 13.4 per cent as of January 2020, yet it was not mentioned at Watercare's most recent board meeting at the end of June.

-Rain has been in short supply for the past 18 months.
+Rain has been in short supply for the last 18 months.
 From January to April this year Auckland received less rainfall than it had ever had since records began.

 During restrictions, Watercare's campaign was founded on the line "water is precious".